ABOUT YYY USA

 2024 COMPETITION

-• Entries close Midnight 5th July 2024.
+• Entries closed Midnight 5th July 2024.

 MEET THE 2023 USA WINNERS

-WHY ENTER WORLD YOUNG CHEF YOUNG WAITER
+WHY ENTER YOUNG CHEF YOUNG WAITER YOUNG MIXOLOGIST USA

-The aim of World Young Chef Young Waiter is simple: to uncover the very best young talent in our industry and help equip them with relevant skills, current knowledge and the network needed to succeed in the world of hospitality.
+The aim of YYY USA is simple: to uncover the very best young talent in our industry and help equip them with relevant skills, current knowledge and the network needed to succeed in the world of hospitality.
 Devised by respected professionals, the competition has a fresh modern approach that focuses on tasks and criteria that are challenging, educational and fun.

-Many past winners have gone on to achieve huge success in hospitality and YCYW proudly supports the future stars in United States kitchens and restaurants.
+Many past winners have gone on to achieve huge success in hospitality and WorldYYY proudly supports the future stars in United States kitchens and restaurants.
 Winners and judges have included some the industry’s great recognisable names to include – Mark Sargeant, Marcus Wareing, Simon King, John Torode, Annie and Germain Schwab, Jeremy King, Raymond Blanc OBE, Heston Blumenthal OBE, The Earl of Bradford, Lord Forte, Angela Hartnett MBE, Simon Girling and Fred Sirieix.

-YOUNG CHEF YOUNG WAITER USA CALIFORNIA JUDGES
+YOUNG CHEF YOUNG WAITER AND YOUNG MIXOLOGIST USA JUDGES

 Judges - USA